helenmurugan/the-groomers-network/README.md

 ### Future Development
 Future development of this project will include:
 * Addition of extra features to the Profile model.
 This could include a profile image and qualifications field.
-* Update functionality on comments.
+* Functionality to update comments.
 * Additional features to the Events model, such as website field, address field, price field etc.
 * Functionality to comment on events.
+* Functionality to comment on comments.
-* Multiple posts pages could be added for different themes, for example home grooming, mobile grooming, salon grooming, breed-specific grooming.
-The list of possible themes is endless but this would allow posts to be grouped for better user experience.
+* Multiple post pages could be added for different themes, for example mobile grooming, salon grooming, breed-specific grooming.
+The list of possible themes is endless but this would allow posts to be grouped for a better user experience.

 ---
 ## Testing